Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges

 Further, in magnetic-field \ac{SLAM} and map matching, the posterior distributions are often multi-modal when the dynamic model $p(x_{t+1}\mid x_t,u_t)$ or the prior $p(x_0)$ is insufficiently informative.
 This behavior stems from the limited information content in a single magnetometer measurement; even in the absence of noise, a single measurement is generally insufficient to uniquely identify a location at a global scale.
-To handle the multi-modality, \acp{PF} techniques are frequently employed for magnetic-field \ac{SLAM} and map matching, as they can represent multimodal posterior distributions.
+To that end, \ac{PF} techniques are frequently used in magnetic-field \ac{SLAM} and map matching, as they can represent multimodal posterior distributions.
 However, maintaining support for multiple modes over extended periods may require a large number of particles to avoid particle depletion and loss of low-probability hypotheses.
 Alternative methods for representing multimodal posteriors, such as particle smoothers and Gaussian sum filters, have only been explored to a limited extent in magnetic-field localization.